 The payment industry with its constant strive for development and improvement has predicted the benefits of the IoT in payments and now we have a unique opportunity to experience frictionless payments.
 The IoT facilitates removing obstacles and due to interconnectivity,

 we get a chance to enjoy the smart payments without people's interventions.

 COVID-19 on its side has its own impact on the broadening of IoT’s appeal in the payment industry when all industries are going through revolutionary changes and the drastic acceleration of contactless payments methods has only served to prompt the integration

-in payment processes thus leading to a an new term originating from Internet of Things - Internet of Payments.
+in payment processes thus leading to a new term originating from Internet of Things - the Internet of Payments.

 In short, the Internet of Payment enables payment processing over IoT devices such as automobiles, appliances, and wearables.

-in the financial services leading to the formation of Internet of Payments.
-Internet of Payments contributes to increased revenues by virtue of additional volume and opening new ways of payments fulfilling.
+Things in the financial services leading to the formation of Internet of Payments.
+The Internet of Payments contributes to increased revenues by virtue of additional volume and opening new ways of payments fulfilling.